automini/fanfan/doc/en/tutorial/Step5_BuildMobileApp.md

 For more information on navigation, please refer to [https://reactnavigation.org/docs/en/api-reference.html](https://reactnavigation.org/docs/en/api-reference.html).

-The Home page, /app/LoginHome.js, renders menus imported from /app/pages/Menus/index.js.
+The app Home page renders menus from /app/pages/Menus/index.js.

 When a menu item is clicked, the corresponding page is rendered from home page.